-Middlegrounds, located in downtown Toledo, includes a half-mile of river frontage that begins at the Anthony Wayne Bridge and extends southwest of Martin Luther King Plaza.
-The urban, 28-acre greenspace offers a 1.5-mile meandering walk/bike path and tranquil views of the Maumee River.
-At the present time there are no kayak rentals available at Middlegrounds.
+Located in downtown Toledo, the park includes a half-mile of river frontage, with an entrance at the base of the Anthony Wayne Bridge.
+The 28-acre greenspace offers a 1.5-mile meandering walk/bike path and tranquil views of the Maumee River, where it is not unusual to see a freighter lumber by.

 Middlegrounds is a reclaimed riverfront property.
 The transformation of the land began with the removal of 8,000 tons of debris, and features of the park were built with sustainability in mind.
 Visitors will love the beautiful decking made of ipe wood, and the river benefits from a natural system that captures and cleans water runoff from the adjacent bridge.

 Middlegrounds has a kayak cove with access to the river for those who bring their own boats, and a hub for the ToleGo Bike Share.

 Middlegrounds will eventually be part of the Glass City Riverwalk -- 300 acres of greenspace stretching along the East Toledo and downtown sides of the river.
 Learn more at GlassCityRiverwalk.com.

 The off-leash dog area at Middlegrounds has separate fenced areas for large and small dogs.
 There is no membership fee to use the dog park, which serves downtown dwellers and visitors alike.